 You can start off by putting the brush next to your cat and having her smell it.
 Give her a reward when she does this.
 When you see that she's starting to rub the bristles of the brush, reward her again with her favorite treat.

-2. Take it slow
+2. Take It Slow

 Observe your cat and see if she's ready to let you brush her coat.
-Begin by gently combing her hair and see how she would react.
+Begin by gently combing her hair and seeing how she would react.
 Stop if she doesn't feel comfortable.
 Try again next time.
 Remember, you want your cat to associate brushing with a positive experience so don't rush or force her into it.

 You've got to determine when's the best time for you to brush your pet's coat.
 Do this when she's relaxing in her favorite spot.
 You can sit next to her and gently groom her coat.
 It is a great opportunity to bond with your pet.